What Is Preventive Care?

 • Screening and counseling for obesity: This service is for adults who are obese or at risk of becoming obese.

-• Screening for Hepatitis C: This service is for adults who are at higher risk and a one-time service for adults who were born between 1945 and 1965.
+• Screening for Hepatitis C: This service is for adults who are at higher risk and is a one-time service for people born between 1945 and 1965.

 • Screening for HIV: This screening is for adults up to age 65 and those at higher risk.